-In 2017 Gered entered into a collaboration with the Royal artist Christian Furr and together they have produced an exhibition called 45RPM, consisting of 45 superb and unique prints.
-Having been launched in Central London at 45 Park Lane the exhibition continues to be shown at galleries around the UK – go to www.furrmankowitz.com for further information.
+In 2017 Gered embarked on a collaboration with his old friend the Royal artist Christian Furr and together they created 45RPM, an exhibition of 45 remarkable and unique prints which were first shown at the prestigious 45 Park Lane and will continue to be shown around the UK throughout the coming years.

 In 2018 he started work on the TV series ICON-MUSIC THROUGH THE LENS based on his original idea, in collaboration with the director Dick Carruthers and fellow Executive Producer Andy Saunders – this extensive 6-part series is being broadcast in November/December 2020 by SKY ARTS in the UK and will be shown in the USA and Europe in 2021

 A new book of his Rolling Stones images called GOIN’ HOME-THE ROLLING STONES 1966 was published by Reel Art Press in November 2020.